-In addition to the challenges she faces as a business entrepreneur, Karen is also attracted to physical challenges and adventures ranging from showing horses – to having a successful career competing in triathlon – to snowboarding – and to successfully reaching the summit on Mt.
-Rainier (14,411), the most technical mountain to climb on the North American continent.
-To further demonstrate her high energy approach to life, Karen’s wedding was a 350-mile bike tour in Tuscany, Italy with 25 other people that included a stop in San Giminano for the wedding.
+Karen joyfully shares an active life with Taylor, her teenage daughter.
+Naturally, Taylor also has interests in the industry, which allows Karen the fun flexibility to be a business entrepreneur and deal with the wonderful challenges of being a single Mom.
+Karen's interest vary!
+She is attracted to physical challenges and adventures ranging from showing horses to a successful career in triathlons.
+She loves snowboarding and hiking as well.
+Karen successfully reached the summit on Mt.
+Rainier, a 14,411foot marble!
+The most technical mountain to climb on the North American continent.
+To further demonstrate her high energy approach to life, Karen’s wedding was a 350 mile bike tour in Tuscany, Italy with 25 people that included a stop in San Giminano for the ceremony.

-Seeking more work and adventure, Monico migrated to Arvada, Colorado in 2000, where he re-established his business focusing on the Model and Talent industry.
-Since then, his talent has helped thousands of new and seasoned talent move forward in their careers with clean commercial imagery that gets jobs.
+Seeking more opportunity and adventure, Monico relocated his family and business to Colorado in the 2000's.
+Here he began his focus on the entertainment industry.
+Since then, his talent has helped thousands of hopeful talent move forward in their careers with clean commercial imagery.

 Patrick Sheridan is a Denver-based filmmaker, screenwriter, and actor.
 A graduate of the Vancouver Film School's writing program, Patrick has written and directed over 20 short films, as well as the soon-to-be-released feature, Jimmy Said.
 He is scheduled to shoot his next feature film Stalled later this Summer.
 He is also in pre-production on a web series The Stalker and is writing and directing a comedy Television pilot, The Millennial Girl.
 He has optioned several feature-length scripts over the years and his latest, The Three Dreams of Sonadora, appears headed for production in 2014.
 As an actor, he's appeared in more than a dozen short films, including several critically acclaimed movies such as The Barking Horse and The Music Box, as well as parts in locally-produced feature-length films An American Terror and Blood Trail.
 He's also an accomplished improvisor, having performed with Denver's Bovine Metropolis Theatre.
 He's been teaching film acting for more than a dozen years and currently runs the Film Acting Academy of Denver.